AcademiaBizantina/unix/Readme.md

 2. Unpack Simh somewhere.
 Make the BIN/ directory in Simh at the top level.
    Do make pdp11 to make the pdp11 simulator in the BIN/ directory.
-Copy the BIN/pdp11 executable into the tools/ directory.
+Copy the BIN/pdp11 executable into the tools/ directory of this repo.

-2. Return to the 1st Edition top-level directory.
+3. Return to the 1st Edition top-level directory.
 Do a make.
 This will do several things.
 It will build tools/mkfs, tools/ml and tools/apout/apout.
    These tools are required to build the filesystems for 1e UNIX, and the kernel.
 It will create kernel sources with some necessary patches, assemble